Geeta Dutt: Later career

-After their marriage, she sang in all of Guru Dutt's subsequent films with songs in Mr. & Mrs. '55, C.I.D., Pyaasa, Kaagaz Ke Phool, and Sahib Bibi Aur Ghulam earning popular praise.
-She also regularly worked on films starring Dutt's close associates including Dev Anand in Nau Do Gyarah, Kala Bazar, and Ek Ke Baad Ek.
+After they married, she sang in all of Guru Dutt's subsequent films, receiving widespread acclaim for her performances in Mr and Mrs '55, C.I.D., Pyaasa, Kaagaz Ke Phool and Sahib Bibi Aur Ghulam.
+She also regularly appeared in films starring Dutt's close associates, including Dev Anand in Nau Do Gyarah, Kala Bazar, and Ek Ke Baad Ek.

-In 1956, Dutt was forced to declare personal bankruptcy after the financial failure of Sailaab a film produced by Mukul Roy, her brother.
+In 1956, Dutt was forced to declare personal bankruptcy following the financial failure of Sailaab, a film produced by her brother Mukul Roy.

-Despite consistent work in her husband's productions, her career declined in the late-1950s amidst rumors of a disturbed personal life, missed rehearsals, and heavy drinking.
+Despite her consistent work in her husband's productions, her career declined in the late 1950s amid rumours of a troubled personal life, missed rehearsals, and alcohol abuse.
 Her regular collaborators including S.D.
 Burman and O. P. Nayyar drifted towards hiring, the more popular, Lata Mangeshkar and Asha Bhonsle.

-As her mental health challenges worsened after Guru Dutt's death in 1964, she performed even more infrequently in films.
-However, she played a leading role in the Bengali film Badhu Baran (1967) with co-star Pradeep Kumar which also featured her last Bengali film song.
-For composer Kanu Roy, she recorded three well-received, and now popular, songs for Basu Bhattacharya's Anubhav in 1971.
+Following Guru Dutt's death in 1964, her mental health issues worsened and she appeared in fewer films.
+However, she played the lead role in the 1967 Bengali film Badhu Baran, in which she starred alongside Pradeep Kumar.
+This was also the last Bengali film in which she sang.
+In 1971, she recorded three well-received songs for Basu Bhattacharya's film Anubhav, for which Kanu Roy composed the music.
+These songs have since become popular.

-Dutt's final performance was for the unreleased film Midnight (1972) with two duets, one of which was with Talat Mahmood.
+She made her final performance in the unreleased 1972 film Midnight, in which she sang two duets, one of which was with Talat Mahmood.

 Legacy

-With over 25 years in performance, Geeta Dutt recorded over 1,400 songs in various South Asian languages beyond Hindi including Bengali, Gujarati, Marathi, Maithili, Bhojpuri, Punjabi, and Nepali.
+With over 25 years of performing experience, Geeta Dutt has recorded more than 1,400 songs in various Indian languages, including Bengali, Gujarati, Marathi, Maithili, Bhojpuri, Punjabi, Nepali and Hindi.

 Of her singing, popular music critic Raju Bharatan remarked, "Of all her contemporaries her musical training was perhaps the sketchiest but what she lacked in training and technique, she more than made up with her ability to breathe life and emotion into any song she was singing."